Gender Problems in Indonesia: The Phenomenon of Gamophobia in a Permissive Society

 Gamophobia, Permissive culture, Gender dynamics

-The global discourse on sex recession has intensified, with a noticeable trend towards singlehood among individuals.
-United Nations data indicates a significant 1% decline in global population, underscoring this shift.
-Shocking statistics reveal that 64.65% of millennials opt to remain unmarried, avoiding marital commitment.
-This article explores gamophobia as a social pathology in permissive marriage cultures.
-In permissive contexts, the term "permissive" signifies a trend towards legalizing actions based on personal rights and freedom.
-The article investigates various causes of gamophobia and argues that marriage should not be feared or excessively debated in terms of gender dynamics.
-Additionally, it provides a gendered perspective on gamophobia and proposes solutions based on the author's insights.
-Using a literature review approach, this study comprehensively examines gamophobia in permissive societies, drawing from diverse scholarly sources to explore its complexities within gender frameworks and societal norms.
-Gamophobia in permissive societies manifests as a complex issue where individuals experience fear and avoidance towards committed marital relationships.
-This phenomenon not only poses psychological challenges but also mirrors broader gender dynamics, social constructs, and cultural norms that shape perceptions and responses to marriage.
-Addressing gamophobia's detrimental effects requires a holistic approach involving government bodies, educational institutions, civil society, and individuals.
-The article advocates for comprehensive preventive measures and interventions, including the author's suggestion to reevaluate pre-family constructs for societal benefit.
-In conclusion, this article contributes to understanding gamophobia within permissive societies, stressing the necessity of a multifaceted approach to effectively address its implications and foster healthier attitudes towards marriage and commitment.
+The global discourse on sex recession has grown increasingly intense, accompanied by a rising trend of singlehood among individuals.
+United Nations data reveals a 1% decline in the global population, reflecting this shift.
+Alarming statistics show that 64.65% of millennials choose to remain unmarried, avoiding marital commitment.
+This article examines gamophobia as a social pathology within permissive marriage cultures.
+In this context, “permissive” refers to the tendency to legalize actions based on individual rights and personal freedom.
+The study explores various causes of gamophobia, emphasizing that marriage should not be feared or overly debated within the framework of gender dynamics.
+Employing a literature review approach, this article delves into gamophobia in permissive societies, analyzing its complexities through gender perspectives and social norms.
+Gamophobia manifests as a fear of committed relationships, shaped by broader cultural and societal constructs.
+It presents psychological challenges while reflecting deeply rooted gender roles and social expectations.
+Addressing the negative impact of gamophobia requires a holistic response involving government institutions, educational bodies, civil society, and individuals.
+The article also proposes several solutions, including the author’s recommendation to reevaluate pre-marital constructs for the greater good of society.
+In conclusion, this article offers valuable insights into the understanding of gamophobia within permissive societies and highlights the importance of a multidimensional strategy to cultivate healthier perceptions of marriage and long-term commitment.

 Downloads